pnpm/pnpm.io/docs/installation.md

 ### Prerequisites

-If you don't use the standalone script to install pnpm, then you need to have Node.js (at least v14) to be installed on your system.
+If you don't use the standalone script or `@pnpm/exe` to install pnpm, then you need to have Node.js (at least v14) to be installed on your system.

 ### Installing a specific version